Spectroscopy | sLIDAR | Imaging

 • Built-in support for pump-probe and reference/probe measurements

-• Lossless FPGA data compression for reliable high-speed acquisition
+• Lossless FPGA data compression for high-speed acquisition

 Designed for experiments where timing accuracy and spectral integrity matter more than industrial throughput.

-Our photodiode digitizers are optimized for femtosecond and pump-probe spectroscopy, providing precise discrimination between pumped and unpumped (odd/even) scans at high repetition rates.
+Our photodiode readout system is optimized for femtosecond and pump-probe spectroscopy, providing precise discrimination between pumped and unpumped (odd/even) scans at high repetition rates.

 Core strengths: